Support us | Visit us | Contact us

 The recipient is chosen by the Council of the Royal Society on the recommendation of the Michael Faraday Prize Committee.
 Nominations are valid for three years.

 Professor Frank Close OBE was awarded the 2013 Michael Faraday Prize for his excellent work in science communication.
-He will deliver his lecture, The asymetric Universe, on 28 January 2014.
+He delivered his lecture, The asymmetric Universe, on 28 January 2014.

 Clifford Paterson Lecture: Given on a subject in the field of engineering.